 Remote hosts lists can be set using the forward message at scene or application level.
 Hosts lists of the application and of each scene are independent.
 At scene level, only messages handle by the scene are forwarded (ie message for the scene itself or for one of his children object).
 The forward message itself can't be forwarded.
 A message from a host cannot be forwarded to him to avoid direct loop.

-- 1) removes the set of forwarded destinations,
+- 1) removes the set of forward destinations,

-- 2) set a list of remote hosts for forwarding.
+- 2) set or extends the list of remote hosts for forwarding.

 The forwarding mechanism can use different protocols, expressed by the destination in the form of an url, optionally followed by a port number separated by a semi-colon.
 By default, when no port number is specified, the default application listening port number is used (7000).

 - 1) obsolete form preserved for compatibility: it's equivalent to 2).

 - 2) messages are forwarded using the OSC protocol.